 How to plan travel less… and get more!

-Unless you have a private jet at your disposal, flying 100% by the seat of your pants isn’t so prudent.
+Well, unless you have a private jet at your disposal, flying 100% by the seat of your pants probably isn’t so prudent.
 But what needs to be hashed out before departure is probably far less than you’re accustomed to.

 Smart minimalist travel plans should include: